Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 Arizona

-In Arizona, the Trump campaign and the Republican National Committee filed suit in state court on Saturday alleging that some voters were told by poll workers to push a button on a tabulating machine to cast their ballot, even after machine tabulators had detected an “overvote” — that is, the machine detected the possibility that the person had voted for two candidates.
+In Arizona, the Trump campaign and the Republican National Committee filed suit in state court Saturday alleging that some voters were told by poll workers to push a button on a tabulating machine to cast their ballot, even after machine tabulators had detected an “overvote” — that is, the machine detected the possibility that the person had voted for two candidates.

 Under state rules, they said, voters are supposed to be allowed to cancel such ballots and try again because sometimes stray ink marks or smudges can cause the tabulator to improperly assess an “overvote.”
 The campaign asked a judge to order a manual review of such ballots and to bar the certification of the Arizona vote until it is complete.